alberdingk-thijm/dnd/content/wiki/characters/fighter.md

 Fighters use **10-sided hit dice**.

-Fighters can use any form of weapon or armour.
+Fighters may use any form of weapon or armour.

 Fighters begin with **four weapon proficiencies** and take a -2 penalty "to hit" when using a weapon with which they are not proficient.
 A new weapon proficiency is gained for every three levels above the first.

 Fighters can employ many magical items, including potions, protection scrolls, many rings and other magic items; and all forms of armour, shields and weapons.